Individual World Poetry Slam: History

 From 1990 to 2007, the National Poetry Slam held an "individual" poetry competition (known as "indies") simultaneously with the team competition, with the poets earning the highest ranking individual poems during the first two days of competition moving on the semifinal and final rounds.
-The first ever winner of this event was Patricia Smith, who would go on to win the Individual National Poetry Slam Championship title a record four times.
+The first ever winner of this event was Patricia Smith, who would go on to win the Individual National Poetry Slam Championship title four times, a record she shares with Ed Mabrey.

 Starting in 2004, Poetry Slam Inc (PSI) decided to host a separate event called the Individual World Poetry Slam (iWPS), in which solo poets (not teams of poets) competed for the championship title.
-The first iWPS was held in Greenville, SC under the direction of Kimberly Simms and the first iWPS champion was Buddy Wakefield.
+The first iWPS was held in Greenville, South Carolina (SC) under the direction of Kimberly J. Simms and the first iWPS champion was Buddy Wakefield.

 Because of the popularity of iWPS and to avoid the confusion of two "individual" poetry slam titles being awarded ever year, Poetry Slam Inc. decided to cancel the "indie" competition at the National Poetry Slam.

 In 2016, the competition was held in Flagstaff, Arizona.
-When PSI dissolved, the name was taken by the Dallas Poetry Slam who continues to organize the event.
+In 2017, it was held in Spokane, Washington (WA) and in 2018-2019 it was held in San Diego, California (CA).
+When PSI dissolved, the name was taken by the Dallas Poetry Slam who planned to organize the event in 2020.
+After being derailed for years by the pandemic, iWPS is rumored to return in 2023 under new leadership.